citp/privacy-policy-historical/c/ca/car/careerfaqs.com.au.md

-**7.2.2 Consequence of termination**
+**6.2 Consequence of termination**

 Your scholarship will be cancelled.
 In most cases, Career FAQs will request the repayment of scholarship monies.

-**7.2.3 Provision of false or misleading information**
+**7\.
+Provision of false or misleading information**

 The offer and tenure of your scholarship is based on the information that you provide to Career FAQs.
 Your scholarship may be withdrawn at any stage if you provide incorrect information or withhold relevant information.

 If you provide false or misleading information in an application or supporting documentation or once you have received a scholarship, this is grounds for disciplinary and/or legal action.

 **8\.
-Privacy and confidentiality**
+Privacy and confidentiality  **

 The information supplied to Career FAQs by applicants is collected for the primary purpose of assessing your eligibility to receive a scholarship.
 Other purposes of collection include dealing with administrative matters in relation to your application, corresponding with you, and the compilation of statistics.
 Your confidentiality will be respected at all stages of the process.

-**8.1 Republishing your information**
+**8.1 Republishing your information  **

 We will gain your permission to republish any information you provide Career FAQs in your application.